Notorious Female Jewel Thief Is Getting The Blockbuster Treatment

 Actress Tessa Thompson is set to star as infamous jewel thief Doris Payne in an upcoming, currently unnamed film, Variety reports.

 The film, which Thompson will also produce, will likely depict Payne during her younger years when she started her six-decade thieving run.
-Over the years, NBC News reports, Payne has traveled everywhere from Chicago to Paris stealing millions of dollars worth of jewelry.
+Over the years, NBC News reports, Payne has travelled everywhere from Chicago to Paris stealing millions of dollars worth of jewellery.

 According to Variety, the now 87-year-old once admitted that she "used 20 aliases, 10 Social Security numbers, and nine dates of birth" during her numerous heists.